How I Got Google Antigravity Working Perfectly with WSL

 What the script does:

-- ✅ Auto-detects your Windows username
+- ✅ Auto-detects Windows Local AppData paths using

-- ✅ Installs
+- ✅ Installs the upgraded

 antigravity-repairtool automatically (See update below)